JTranOrg/JTran/JTran.Console/README.md

     /i -- Specify an include folder.
     /d -- Specify a documents folder.
 When this is used the document source name is "all" /m -- Specify multiple (split) output
+    /a -- Specifies an argument provider.
+Must be in the format <dll_path::class_name>.
+Class must be derived from IDictionary<string, object> and constructor must have no parameters.

     A project file allows you to specify all of the other items in a single file.